T

 Avoid

-Meatballs (usually veal or pork) in a white sauce with capers.
-The meatballs are meat-based, and the sauce often contains dairy and sometimes anchovies.
+Meatballs (traditionally veal or pork) in a white sauce with capers.
+The sauce often contains cream or butter.
+Vegan versions are rare and require specific inquiry.

 Ask first